 The car will be placed “somewhere between the Audi Q5 and Q7" and will have enough boot space to give the VW Passat Estate a hard time, with a luxury interior that should make rivals like the Volvo XC90 and BMW X5 look old-fashioned.

-We were treated to a sneak preview of the new F-Pace just two weeks ago, with Jaguar's chief designer Ian Callum at the brand’s Coventry HQ.
+We were treated to a sneak preview of the new F-Pace before its official reveal at the Frankfurt Motor Show, with Jaguar's chief designer Ian Callum at the brand’s Coventry HQ.
 The car has been almost four years in the making and, according to Callum, totally subverts the Jaguar he joined 15 years ago.

 “As a design team, we’d never done anything like this before,” he said.
 “In some ways it went against our very nature of wanting Jaguars to be low, long and sleek.

 “But having accepted the status quo of what people want these days, we said we’ll produce what we hope to be a very sporty version of this type of vehicle.”